The web server of Linkurious Enterprise delivers the application to end users through HTTP/S.

 GETrequests to HTTPS and reject all other HTTP requests.

-certificateFile: The relative path to the SSL certificate (must be located within the
+certificateFile: The relative path to the SSL certificate (must be in PEM format, located within the

-certificateKeyFile: The relative path to a public key of the SSL certificate (must be located within the
+certificateKeyFile: The relative path to a private key of the SSL certificate (must be in PEM format, located within the

-External communications with the Linkurious server can be secured using SSL without installing third-party software.
+External communications with the Linkurious Enterprise server can be secured using SSL without installing third-party software.

-If the Linkurious server, graph database, and the search index are installed on different machines, we recommend to encrypting communication between them.
+If the Linkurious Enterprise server, graph database, and the search index are installed on different machines, we recommend using secure communication channels between these machines (e.g. HTTPS or WSS).
 Please refer to the data-source documentation and search index documentation to learn how to enable HTTPS.